James McKeown Memorial Lecture (JMML) 2025

 Reshaping Cultures

-Apostle Dr Christian Tekpoe(HoD, MFP, PSTM)
+Apostle Prof. Christian Tekpoe(HoD, MFP, PSTM)

 Reshaping Generations